Articles

 Valuation of the artwork, ensuring that the cost of any damage is reflected by the artwork’s true market value.

-While our liability insurance ensures that we are covered for mistakes or accidents on our end, fine art insurance protects the artwork itself — providing the coverage needed for high-value pieces.
+While our liability insurance ensures that we are covered for mistakes or accidents on our end, all-risk fine art insurance protects the artwork itself — providing the coverage needed for high-value pieces.

 6. How This Impacts Your Shipping Costs